-Your feedback is important to your department, the College and Imperial College Union.

-Whilst there are a variety of ways to give your feedback on your Imperial experience, the following College-wide surveys give you regular opportunities to make your voice heard:
+Your feedback is important to your department, university and Imperial College Union.
+Whilst there are a variety of ways to give your feedback on your university experience, the following surveys give you regular opportunities to make your voice heard:

-Module Evaluation Questionnaire (MEQ)
+• Module Evaluation Questionnaire (MEQ)

 The MEQ is your chance to tell us about the modules you have attended.
 The questionnaire is open to students across all years of study and runs at the end of the autumn, spring and summer terms.
-The survey is confidential.
-The more you take part the more representative the results so please take a few minutes to give your views.